imagej/imagej.github.io/pages/How_to_write_your_own_viewer_for_TrackMate.md

 Display settings are passed using a pair of key (as String) / value (as Object, that should be cast upon the right class).

 The TrackMate GUI allows the user to edit a limited series of display settings that ought to be common to all views.
 These are the settings you can tune on the antepenultimate panel of the GUI (spot visible or not, color by feature, etc...).
 If you feel like it, your view can just ignore them.
-Otherwise, their keys and desired classes are defined in the {% include github org='fiji' repo='TrackMate' source='fiji/plugin/trackmate/visualization/TrackMateModelView.java' label='TrackMateModelView' %} interface.
+Otherwise, their keys and desired classes are defined in the {% include github org='fiji ' repo='TrackMate ' source='fiji/plugin/trackmate/visualization/TrackMateModelView.java ' label='TrackMateModelView ' %} interface.
 Check the static fields there.

 Everytime the user changes a setting in the GUI, the new setting value is passed with the `setDisplaySettings()` method, then the `refresh()` method is called as well.